AhmadWMN/Dashboard/README.md

 # Dashboard
-This is a Dashboard project I built in context learning Next.js farmework
+This is a Dashboard project I built in context learning Next.js framework